 In addition to being stable, dental implants are also the only tooth replacement option that stops bone loss in the jaw.
 Once you lose a tooth, your body starts to absorb the minerals in the jaw to use elsewhere.
 A tooth implant, however, exerts pressure on the jaw which lets the body know that the bone surrounding the empty socket is still in use.

 Learn More: Explore the Benefits of Dental Implants →

 How Should I Replace Missing Teeth?

-When considering your treatment options, it’s important that you schedule a consultation with our dental implant dentist in Grand Rapids, MI.
+When considering your treatment options, it’s important that you schedule a consultation with our dental implant dentist in East Grand Rapids, MI.
 Dr. Elias will be able to determine the best course of action to restore the full function and appearance of your smile.

 In general, you may be a candidate for dental implants if you have sufficient bone density in your jaw.
 That way, the dental implant has a strong and solid foundation to later support an abutment and crown.
 It’s also recommended that you be a non-smoker because smoking inhibits the body’s natural ability to heal after .

 Our dental implant dentist in East Grand Rapids, MI, is accepting new patients.
 To schedule a consultation and explore your tooth replacement options, please call (616) 458-2048.
 You may also fill out our online contact form and someone from our team will reach out to you soon.